On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Posterior Sampling: pCN and Graph-pCN

 \section{Posterior Sampling: pCN and Graph-pCN}

-The continuum limit theory developed in \cite{garcia-sanz2017continuum} and stated in subsection \ref{ssec:continuumlimits} suggests viewing graph posteriors $\mun$ as discretizations of a posterior measure over functions on the underlying manifold.
+The continuum limit theory developed in \cite{garcia-sanz2017continuum} and recalled in subsection \ref{ssec:continuumlimits} suggests viewing graph posteriors $\mun$ as discretizations of a posterior measure over functions on the underlying manifold.
 Again, these discretizations are robust for fixed $p$ and growing number of total inputs $n$.
-This observation substantiates the idea introduced in \cite{bertozziuncertainty} of using certain version of the pCN MCMC method \cite{beskos2008mcmc} for robust sampling of graph posteriors.
-We review the continuum pCN method in subsection \ref{ssec:samplingcontinuum}, and the graph pCN counterpart in \ref{ssec:samplinggraph}.
+This observation substantiates the idea introduced in \cite{bertozziuncertainty} of using a version of the pCN MCMC method \citep{beskos2008mcmc} for robust sampling of graph posteriors.
+We review the continuum pCN method in subsection \ref{ssec:samplingcontinuum}, and the graph pCN counterpart in subsection \ref{ssec:samplinggraph}.